 \Trigger levels are set to reveal any significant change from baseline levels.
-This activates the trigger level actions which are designed to identify whether the input Adus artificial lighting and, if so, to allow for early remediation measures to be undertaken.
+This activates the trigger level actions which are designed to identify whether the impact is due to artificial lighting and, if so, to allow for early remediation measures to be undertaken.